 The Walker Art Center is a catalyst for the creative expression of artists and the active engagement of audiences.
 Focusing on the visual, performing, and media arts of our time, the Walker takes a global, multidisciplinary, and diverse approach to the creation, presentation, interpretation, collection, and preservation of art.
 Walker programs examine the questions that shape and inspire us as individuals, cultures, and communities.

 The volunteer program is designed to enhance the experience of Walker visitors and to assist in the pursuit of the Walker’s mission.
 Volunteers will provide quality customer service by creating a friendly, welcoming environment, and aid visitors in creating a unique and customized experience.
 Volunteers are expected to exhibit professional work habits while following the direction of supervising Walker staff and Walker workplace policies.

 - Communicate via e-mail.
-If you don’t have access to it or are not comfortable with this method, please notify the volunteer coordinator to discuss an alternate way to receive information.
-Please remember to check you spam email folder as occasional Shiftboard emails may end up there.
+If you don’t have access to email or are not comfortable with this method, please notify the volunteer coordinator to discuss an alternate way to receive information.
+Please remember to check your spam email folder as occasional Shiftboard emails may end up there.

 - Use dependable transportation to ensure on-time arrival for assignment.

 - Attend required orientations and complete background check when required prior to assignment.